rabix/registry/README.md

 	npm install -g bower grunt-cli

-- `bower` installs and manages many client-side dependencies (e.g. jQuery)
+- `bower` installs and manages many client-side dependencies
 - `grunt-cli` used to execute grunt tasks defined in the project

 ### 3. Setting up repository